DecentricCorp/Lightrail-API-Docs/use-cases/giftcode-checkout.md

 ### Balance Endpoint

 This endpoint provides a detailed breakdown of the gift code balance, as well as its currency and state, i.e. whether it is active.
-Usually, the balance of the gift code is returned in its `pricipal` value store, but if you are using gift codes with attached promotions (e.g. temporary promotional offers), these additional values are returned in the `attached` objects in the response.
+Usually, the balance of the gift code is returned in its `principal` value store, but if you are using gift codes with attached promotions (e.g. temporary promotional offers), these additional values are returned in the `attached` objects in the response.
 In such cases, the effective value of a gift code is the available value in its `principal` value store, plus the sum of all `attached` values that are currently active.
 So, in order to get the effective available value of a gift code you need to use the following logic:

 ```Php
 giftCodeValue = balance.principal.currentValue;